-Who is expected to testify at trial?
+Who was expected to testify at trial?
 Aside from Ali and Weiss, the two men accused of paying Williams’ bribes, the government’s witness list contains a number of notable names.
 They include Williams’ ex-girlfriend Stacey Cummings, who pleaded guilty last year to slashing the tires on two city-owned vehicles parked outside his house; Patricia Tobin, assistant general manager of the Union League; Williams’ predecessor ex-District Attorney Lynne Abraham; First Assistant District Attorney Kathleen Martin; and Ed McCann, who previously held Martin’s role before resigning last year.
 Other employees from the District Attorney’s Office may also be called to the witness stand.

-What will the jury look like?
+What did the jury look like?
 A jury of 10 women and two men, and four alternates, all women, was impaneled June 19.
 Just two of the main jurors are African American, but the panel — with jurors from as far away as Lancaster, Lehigh, and Northampton Counties — brings diverse life experiences to the mix.
 One woman said she worked as a chocolate taster at the Hershey plant.
 Another woman, a former retail jeweler, described once chasing down and beating a robber before setting him free.
 The panel includes a juvenile probation officer, a businessman from Chester County, and a Philadelphia cardiac nurse.
 (READ MORE: Jury selected, Philly DA Seth Williams’ federal corruption trial opens Tuesday)

 Who are the lawyers?
 The U.S. Attorney’s Office for the District of New Jersey is officially handling the case after the Philadelphia office recused itself for potential conflicts of interest due to the number of cases it has collaborated closely upon with Williams’ office and the number of federal prosecutors there who previously worked either for or with Williams at the District Attorney’s Office.
 Still, two members of the prosecution team Robert A. Zauzmer and Vineet Gauri are based in the Philadelphia U.S. Attorney’s Office.
 They are joined by co-counsel Eric Moran and lead FBI case agent Vicki Humphreys.
 Zauzmer and Humphreys previously led the corruption investigation that convicted state Sen. Vincent J. Fumo in 2009.
 Williams’ lawyer, Thomas R. Burke, first met his client when they worked side-by-side in the District Attorney’s Office under Abraham in the 1990s.
 Though he has primarily defended state-level criminal cases, he signed on to represent his former colleague after two earlier lawyers left the case over concerns about Williams’ ability to pay their legal bills.